 Prior to J.P.
 Morgan, Drew has over 35 years’ experience on the acquiring side, beginning his career at Nabanco, now Chase Paymentech.
 There, he built a market-leading lodging industry portfolio and also pioneered the first fully integrated POS and PMS card processing platform integrations for global hotels, casinos and cruise lines.
 In addition, Drew has held enterprise sales and relationship management leadership positions with First Horizon (now Elavon) and NPC (now Bank of America Merchant Services), within whose portfolios were some of the most prolific consumer retailers, QSRs, gambling and lodging institutions in the world today.

-The metaverse will drive significant change.
-Games and virtual worlds are constantly evolving with these changes - and so is Tilia.
+Games, virtual worlds and creator-driven platforms are constantly evolving - and so is Tilia.
 We’re invested in growing our technology and services to meet our partners' changing needs, no matter where that leads.
-Let’s build the new metaverse economy together.
+Let’s build the new digital economy together.